Matthewnte/air-quality/README.md

 ## Send Requests
 After starting up your server by following the commands in the Getting started section.
-You could send a request to the
+You could send a request to get air quality for a specified zone
 5. Example request:
 ```
 curl --location -g 'http://localhost:8080/api/v1/air-qualitylat=35.98&lon=140.33&key={{YOUR_API_KEY}}'